What is Maundy Thursday for During Holy Week?

 Bottom Line

-If you have the opportunity to attend Maundy Thursday worship services tonight, don’t miss out.
+If you have the opportunity to attend a Maundy Thursday worship service, don’t miss out.
 Listen to the beautiful message of God’s everlasting love for us.
 Receive Christ’s body and blood with awe and wonder at the new life we have in Him alone.

 Be the Donkey